PowerAndSweetLife/HauteZone/README.md

 # Application Environment
-## To change the application environment, change this section index.php on root folder (development, testing, production)
+### To change the application environment, change the index.php on root folder (development, testing, production)

 ``` php